The Midnight Walk: Best Teams Guide – Potboy Synergy Explained

 Common mistakes that make the team feel worse than it is

-• Walking him into new spaces before you know the room layout
+• Walking him into new spaces before you know the layout, then getting caught by The Crawler or The Grinner.

-• Solving puzzles from the obvious front angle instead of securing the area first
+• Solving light puzzles from the obvious front angle instead of securing the area first.

-• Overcommitting to optional exploration when the escort path is not stable
+• Overcommitting to optional collectibles when the escort path is not stable.

-• Looking for nonexistent build, gear, or party synergies instead of improving positioning
+• Hunting for nonexistent builds, gear, or party slots instead of improving positioning.

 Advertisement